rcraigfiedorek/QuantumHoareLogic/README.md

 The quantum Hoare logic formalized in this project is modelled after [[1]](#1).
 An analogue of Proposition 7.1 in that paper is proven in [QNL.v](theories/QNL.v).

-Most work for this project was completed September 2019 - January 2020.
+Most work for this project was completed between September 2019 - January 2020.

 ## References
 <a id="1">[1]</a>